AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/terminals.md

 The left section has settings buttons to:

 *   Sort by different attributes like name, mod, and quantity
-*   View stored, craftable, or both
+*   Filter the view to stored, craftable, or both
-*   View items, fluids, or both
+*   Filter the view to items, fluids, or both
 *   Change the sort order
 *   Open the detailed terminal settings window
 *   Change the height of the terminal UI